saleor/saleor-docs/docs/dashboard/catalog/products.md

 :::

 :::tip Writing a good description
 Your product descriptions can be cool, fun, or just based on facts.
 They represent the tone of your store.
-Be creative if you like, but be clear and ensure you have all the information a buyer needs.
+Be creative if you like, but be clear and ensure you provide all the information a buyer needs.
 :::

 :::tip How to use the CMS editor